-You will work with colleagues from across the organisation and participate in industry and government groups.
-A key feature of the role is supporting both the Board and the CEO in achieving the aims of our Corporate Plan and resulting Forward Work Programmes.
+A key feature of the role is supporting both the Board and the CEO in achieving the aims of our corporate plan and resulting forward work programmes.

 An essential element to working in the Utility Regulator is that you are principles and values driven.
-A central part of the role will be to develop, maintain, and manage positive relationships with key stakeholders.
+A central part of the role will be to develop, maintain and manage positive relationships with key internal and external stakeholders.